← go back

 }

-Here are two different GEMMs, one for AVX and one for ARM, respectively.
-We #define UNROLL to specify a loop unrolling factor.
-This unrolling increases the granularity of the loop iterations, enabling instruction-level parallelism.
-By unrolling the loop, the processor can issue more instructions per cycle, which is particularly beneficial on out-of-order execution processors which allow instructions to be executed in a different order than they appear in the program's source code aiming to improve performance.
-This helps utilize multiple execution units and allows the CPU to keep pipelines full, improving performance.
+Here are two distinct GEMM implementations, one optimized for AVX and the other for ARM architectures.
+The macro #define UNROLL specifies the loop unrolling factor, which increases the granularity of the loop iterations and facilitates instruction-level parallelism.
+Loop unrolling enables the processor to issue more instructions per cycle, particularly advantageous for out-of-order execution processors.
+These processors can execute instructions in a different sequence from their appearance in the program's source code, enhancing performance.
+By utilizing multiple execution units and keeping CPU pipelines fully utilized, loop unrolling significantly boosts overall performance.

 Compared to the pure Python version, these DGEMMs are 4600x times faster.